-Digital commerce is the selling and buying of products and services online.
+There are multiple ways to answer this question.
+The easiest explanation would be – digital commerce is the selling and buying of products and / or services online.
 The transaction may take place online or offline.
-Delivering an engaging ecommerce experience involves the use of omnichannel marketing, shopping cart software, personalised content, and analytics.

-Digital commerce involves two user types – seller and buyer.
-For a seller to find buyers online, the first requirement is the selection of shopping cart software.
+For a seller to find buyers online, the first requirement is to establish the online presence.
+Few things are required to achieve that, such as digital commerce platform.
 Followed by implementation of marketing practices that involve omnichannel marketing techniques and the use of analytics to turn data into useful information.
 The final step involves omnichannel customer service.

-A shopping cart software or digital commerce platform is an essential part of capability within the ecommerce ecosystem.
+A digital commerce software is an essential part of capability within the ecommerce ecosystem.
 A business owner has two options – select a digital commerce platform from a vendor or design and develop the software from scratch.
-Many start-ups and large enterprises prefer a platform to save time and effort.

 Platform Developed by a Vendor

 There are many industry leaders such as IBM, Oracle, Magento, Salesforce, SAP, Digital River, and more, that provide a digital commerce platform.

 There are professional services and software companies such as Accenture and Apttus, respectively, that offer solutions.